The 2018 Golden Trowel Awards

 Author: Linda Ly

 Linda’s gardening enthusiasm and knowledge have brought her a high-achieving career.
 She’s received support from big sponsors, which include Crown Bees and Kia Motors, for her popular blog Garden Betty.
-Linda’s philosophy towards gardening is important for all gardeners: avoid unnecessary waste.
-In fact, she published a well-reviewed cook book called The CSA Cookbook: No-Waste Recipes for Cooking Your Way Through a Community Supported Agriculture Box, Farmers’ Market, Or Backyard Bounty.
+Linda’s philosophy toward gardening is important for all gardeners: avoid unnecessary waste.
+In fact, she published a well-reviewed cookbook called The CSA Cookbook: No-Waste Recipes for Cooking Your Way Through a Community Supported Agriculture Box, Farmers’ Market, Or Backyard Bounty.
 Gardeners would be wise to follow her resourceful and eco-friendly gardening tips.